micro-elements/MicroElements.Shared/src/MicroElements.IsExternalInit/README.md

 ﻿# MicroElements.IsExternalInit
-Records support for dotnet versions before .Net 5
+Support for record type for dotnet versions before .Net 5

 Source only package does not forces binary reference on it.
 Just add package and use as code.